Armidale Site - Environmental investigation

 FRNSW now have results back which confirm PFAS is present in environmental samples collected.
 In some cases, levels are above the Food Standards Australia and New Zealand (FSANZ) health based guidance values.

-The community is being asked to assist these investigations by completing a water survey which will help to identify how potentially contaminated water is being used.
+The community was asked to assist in these investigations by completing a water survey to help identify how potentially contaminated water is being used.
+This water use survey was distributed to 28 people and a fact sheet was also circulated to residents within a 2km radius of the Armidale site.

 This website provides specific information relevant to the Armidale investigation.
 Visit the EPA website for more background information relating to PFAS and the wider investigation program across NSW.